 A borrower may request that an item not available (e.g. in circulation or on order) be reserved.
 Borrowers may request any item from a participating library by phone, at the library, or on-line.
-Purchase of multiple copies of heavy demand items will be considered, contingent upon funding, in conjunction with a shortened loan period.
+Purchase of multiple copies of heavy demand items will be considered, contingent upon funding.

-For any Sterling cardholder, the staff will actively encourage interlibrary loan of any requested material not available through the CW MARS or Virtual Catalogs.
+For any Sterling cardholder, the staff will actively encourage interlibrary loan of any requested material not available through the CW MARS or Commonwealth Catalogs.

 I.4 OVERDUE MATERIALS

 Museum pass overdue charges are $1. per day, with a maximum fine of $5. per item.
-Telescope overdue charges are $5.
-Per day, with a maximum of $25.
-Fines are waived when the library closes for inclement weather, or any other emergencies.
+Telescope overdue charges are $5. per day, with a maximum of $25.
+Break-in Bag overdue charges are $1. per day.
+The library does not charge late fines on any other materials.
 When a cardholder has incurred ten dollars in fines, borrowing privileges will be suspended until payment is made to bring the total under ten dollars.

 The library shall make, within reason, every effort to ensure the return of overdue materials, including, if necessary, actions in pursuit of severely delinquent borrowers.
 Such actions may include, but are not limited to: denial of borrowing privileges; securing the assistance of the courts under Chapter 266 Section 100 of Massachusetts General Laws; securing assistance of a professional collection agency; and advising other libraries in Central Massachusetts not to loan materials to those borrowers severely delinquent in Sterling.